mlister3/Employee_PostgreSQL_Database/README.md

 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

 ### Data Modeling
 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..
+To create the sketch, feel free to use a tool like [QuickDBDLinks](https://www.quickdatabasediagrams.com/).

 ### Data Engineering
 Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following: